46.28 Miles / 3691.62 Total Miles

 The first town I came to was Moriah, which is along the river, a few miles north of the bridge.
 It’s a nice little town, with lots of historic buildings, several murals, a great ice cream shop (I imbibed), and even a log of all the Champ sightings.
 Champ is a Lock Ness Monster-like creature that was first sighted by Samuel de Champlain, back in 1602, but then not seen again, till 1924.
 The most recent sighting was in 1990, so maybe Champ has died of old age.
 Wait–do monsters die, or do they live forever?

-Just before Lake Champlain was Crown Point Historic Site, which consists of two forts, a lighthouse, and a few other small buildings.
-Prior to the Revolutionary War, between 1734 and 1737, the French built Fort St. Frederic, where Lake Champlain narrows to just 1/4 mile, at the Crown Point peninsula.
-The narrowed waterway enabled control of the ltransportation of people and supplies between Quebec and the British Colonies, but the French also used the fort to run raids on British settlements in New York and New England.
+Just before Lake Champlain lies Crown Point Historic Site, which consists of two forts, a lighthouse, and a few other small buildings.
+Prior to the Revolutionary War, between 1734 and 1737, the French built Fort St. Frederic, where Lake Champlain narrows to just 1/4 mile at the Crown Point peninsula.
+The narrowed waterway enabled control of the transportation of people and supplies between Quebec and the British Colonies, but the fort was also conveniently located so the French could run raids on British settlements in New York and New England.
 The British didn’t like that too much, so they mounted various expeditions to take control of Crown Point, and in 1759 they finally succeeded.
 Before the French retreated from the fort, they burned it down, and rather than rebuild, the British immediately began building a new, bigger fort, further up the hill–“His Majesty’s Fort of Crown Point.”
 In 1775, the day after taking Fort Ticonderoga, American forces captured the new fort from the British and moved the cannons and heavy ordnance to Boston, where it was needed to defend against attacks there.

 The Crown Point Light House.

-In Vermont, the majority of the houses, barns and buildings sporting flags, were sporting US flags, instead of Trump flags.
-What a refreshing change!
+Another delightful changed in Vermont was that the majority of the houses, barns and buildings sporting flags were sporting US flags, instead of Trump flags.
+Nice!
 This is the country I know and love!

 As I entered Middlebury, I passed through Middlebury College, a liberal arts university, founded in 1800, and the first operating college in Vermont.
 It was flush with historic stone buildings.